OWASP/www-chapter-saitama/tab_english.md

 ## Upcoming events

-Currently, we are using [Connpass](https://owaspsaitama.connpass.com/) for organizing our events.
-If you cannot use it, you can attend our events by contacting chapter leaders.
+Currently, we are using [Connpass](https://owaspsaitama.connpass.com/) and [Meetup](https://www.meetup.com/owasp-saitama/) for organizing our events.
+If you cannot use them, you can attend our events by contacting chapter leaders.

-* 5/25?
-19:00+9..: OWASP Saitama Meeting #1 (virtual event)<br>
+* 5/25 19:00+9..: OWASP Saitama Meeting #1 (virtual event; [Connpass](https://owaspsaitama.connpass.com/event/211303/); [Meetup](https://www.meetup.com/owasp-saitama/events/277702625/))
-  *[TENTATIVE: We will announce the event once gets fixed.]*

 ## Our mission